2019 Ribble Valley Borough Council election

 The 2019 Ribble Valley Borough Council election was held on 2 May 2019 to elect members of Ribble Valley Borough Council in England.
 This was on the same day as other local elections.

 Summary

 The 2019 Ribble Valley Borough elections saw the Labour Party lose its only elected Councillor.
 It also saw the Conservative Party make loses to the benefit of the Liberal Democrats who gained 6 Councillors on the Council.
-The Borough elections was first time all wards in the Ribble Valley went up for election since 2015.
+The Borough elections was the first time all wards in the Ribble Valley went up for election since 2015.